phoenixframework/phoenix/guides/telemetry.md

 > `te·lem·e·try` - the process of recording and transmitting
 the readings of an instrument.

-As you follow along with this guide, you will be introduced to the building blocks of Telemetry (events and metrics), you will initialize a reporter that can show you events as they occur within your application, and we will guide you through the steps to properly instrument your own functions using `:telemetry`.
-However before we can do that, we need to get a better idea of what makes up a telemetry event.
+As you follow along with this guide, we will introduce you to the core concepts of Telemetry, you will initialize a reporter to capture your application's events as they occur, and we will guide you through the steps to properly instrument your own functions using `:telemetry`.
+Let's take a closer look what makes up a telemetry event.
-Let's take a closer look.

 ## Telemetry Events